playfulprogramming/playfulprogramming/content/LayZee/posts/model-view-presenter-with-angular-533h/index.md

 ![](./53h4q4ym28cqpyys5v43.gif)

-<figcaption>Figure 3.
-Event flow starting with a user interaction and ending in a service.</figcaption>
+> Figure 3.
+Event flow starting with a user interaction and ending in a service.

 In Figure 3 the user clicks a button.
 Angular directs control to an event handler in the presentational component model because of an event binding in its template.